-- 1. Supplier Onboarding: Sustainability and Ethical was included as an approval gate in the supplier onboarding process.
+- 1. Supplier Onboarding Procedure: Sustainability and Ethical standards are included as an approval gate in the supplier onboarding process.
 All new suppliers need to meet at least the minimum requirements set out in the Supplier Code of Conduct before they can be approved. - 2.
-Sustainability Procedure: This procedure fully details the responsibilities, approach, policies and processes within Sustainability.
+Sustainability Procedure: This procedure fully details the responsibilities, approach, policies and processes relating to our Sustainability requirements. - 3.
+Non-Compliance Procedure: This procedure outlines the approach and steps taken when a Sustainability related non-compliance is identified against one of our policies.